JoJDev/JoJWebs/README.md

 - 👋 Hi, I’m Jesus OJ (@JoJWebs)
-- 👀 I’m interested in Technology advance, videogames and develop
+- 👀 I’m interested in Technology, videogames and programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#, computer vision and web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C# and Python proyects
-- 📫 How to reach me ...
+- 📫 How to reach me ... it's in progress

 <!---
 JoJWebs/JoJWebs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.